THC-P: Potent, New & Possibly Risky Cannabinoid Explained

 Key Takeaways

-- THCP could be significantly more psychoactive than THC, but there’s little human data so far.
+- THCP effects may be significantly more psychoactive than THC, but human studies are still lacking.

-- More research is needed to confirm effects, safety, and therapeutic uses.
+- Much more research is urgently needed to understand its effects, safety, and potential applications.

 THC-P vs. HHC vs. THCV vs. CBD: Potency & Effects Compared